Gísli Magnússon

-Gísli Magnússon (5 February 1929 Eskifjörður, Iceland – 28 May 2001 in Reykjavik, Iceland) was an Icelandic pianist whose career spanned more than half a century.
+Gísli Magnússon (5 February 1929 – 28 May 2001) was an Icelandic pianist.
+His career spanned more than half a century.

+Biography

-Magnússon started piano lessons in 1939, at the age of ten.
-He studied in Reykjavik, Zürich and Rome.
+Magnússon was born on 5 February 1929 Eskifjörður, Iceland.
+He started piano lessons in 1939, at the age of ten.
+He studied in Reykjavík, Zurich and Rome.
 In the first three years he studied with Icelandic pianist Rögnvaldur Sigurjónsson who had himself recently returned from studying in Paris.
 Magnússon continued to study piano at the Reykjavik College of Music and graduated in 1949.
 From there he went on to study with Swiss pianist Walter Frey and graduated as a solo pianist in 1953 from Zürich University of the Arts.
 In 1954 he played his first concert with the Iceland Symphony Orchestra under conductor Olav Kielland and received rave reviews.
 The same year he was awarded a one-year grant from the Italian state and studied in Rome under the supervision of Italian pianist Carlo Zecchi.